Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser: Results

 We first report the pump-probe X-ray diffraction patterns for three Pd nanoparticles, labelled as crystals A-C, at different optical laser fluences and delay times.
 Different crystals were selected from the composite shown in Fig.\ref{fig:SEM}b.
+Under the experimental conditions (Methods), we assume the measured crystals were near the surface of the composite that faces the laser, where heating predominantly occurs.

-The evolution of the $111$ 2D Bragg peak for crystal A at select delay times is shown in Fig. \ref{fig:Bragg_peaks}.
+The evolution of the $111$ 2D Bragg peak for crystal A at selected delay times is shown in Fig. \ref{fig:Bragg_peaks}.
 The optical laser pump was timed to coincide with alternating collinear X-ray probe pulses of the XFEL.
-Analogous data for crystals B and C are in Figs. \ref{supp-fig:Bragg_peaks_B} - \ref{supp-fig:Bragg_peaks_C-2}.
+Analogous data for crystals B and C are in Supplementary Figs. \ref{supp-fig:Bragg_peaks_B} - \ref{supp-fig:Bragg_peaks_C-2}.
 Before the measurement, the diffraction was aligned to the maximum of its rocking curve without laser pumping.
 For crystal A, the measurements were performed sequentially, from low to high laser fluence, alternating between laser-pumped and unpumped XFEL pulses (Methods).
-Unpumped pulses for crystal A, shown in Fig. \ref{supp-fig:Bragg_peaks_A_unpumped}, proved that the crystal returns to its original state after each laser pulse at all fluences.
+Unpumped pulses for crystal A, shown in Supplementary Fig. \ref{supp-fig:Bragg_peaks_A_unpumped}, proved that the crystal returns to its original state after each laser pulse at all fluences.

 At the lowest measured laser fluence, $\mathrm{57\ mJ/cm^2}$, there were slight horizontal translations of the Bragg peak position on the detector, denoting changes in the Bragg angle ($\theta$) but the peak shape was relatively unchanged.
-At a laser fluence of $\mathrm{110\ mJ/cm^2}$, we observed a slight splitting of the Bragg peak at 30 ps delay, which then resumes as a single peak after 50 ps, though shifted in peak position ($Q_{x,y}$).
+At a laser fluence of $\mathrm{110\ mJ/cm^2}$, we observed a slight splitting of the Bragg peak at 30 ps delay time, which then resumes as a single peak after 50 ps, though shifted in peak position ($Q_{x,y}$).
 This was followed by relative peak translations and some Bragg peak disorder, relative to the lowest laser fluence.
 For the next laser fluence, $\mathrm{170\ mJ/cm^2}$, there was a more pronounced peak splitting and disorder, following the same timeline as observed for $\mathrm{110\ mJ/cm^2}$.
-This clear splitting is not apparent at later delay times, which we attribute to damping.
+This clear splitting is not apparent at later delay times, which we attribute to damping \cite{Cavalleri2000}.
 However, we note a strong decrease in Bragg peak intensity, particularly at 90 ps and 210 ps.
 A drop in Bragg peak intensity at positive delay times is most evident at $\mathrm{230\ mJ/cm^2}$.